top of page

 Identify and Handle Allergic Reactions:

 Identifying an allergic reaction to eyelash adhesive can sometimes be tricky, but paying attention to the signs early on can help you avoid discomfort and take action if needed.
-Here’s what to look out for:
+Here are some common signs to watch for:

 1. Itchy or Red Eyes

-If your eyes start to feel itchy, irritated, or uncomfortably swollen, it could be a sign that your body is reacting to the adhesive.
-A little redness is normal after the application, but if it persists or worsens, it's time to pay attention.
+• If your eyes start to feel itchy, irritated, or uncomfortably swollen, it could be a sign that your body is reacting to the adhesive.
+Mild redness can be normal immediately after application, but redness that lingers or intensifies should be addressed.

 2. Swelling Around the Lashes